 It’s important to consider how you intend to transport your Jack; if you have limited space in your Jeep Wrangler, you can consider mounting a hi-lift jack on the sides or roof of your Jeep Wrangler; if you have room in your Jeep Wrangler trunk and are considering storing the Jack on a storage container, you can consider a smaller jack such as a portable air jack, or a scissor jack.

-Jack’s ease of use.
+Jack’s Ease of Use.

 How you plan to use your Jeep Wrangler Jack will determine the Jack that you will purchase, we do recommend buying a jack you know how to use and operate even in difficult situations if you want to raise your Jeep Wrangler so that you can check your Jeep Wrangler undercarriage, for example, we do recommend a floor jack, if you need a jack for Jeep recovery, winching or clamping, changing tires, and other use a scissor jack, hi-lift Jack, or bottle Jack will serve you better.